Who’s in charge here?

 We’ve got a lot of work to do.
+I want to help do that work.
 Girl Gang Music is a curated community and network of women and non-binary humans within the music industry.
 We are songwriters, artists, producers, journalists, photographers, managers, agents, instrumentalists, and innovators within the industry.

 The main thought behind the creation of GGM was that I’d be no where without people who help for no reason.
 And I want to convene more people who help others for no reason.
 This is a great place to do that.

 Girl Gang Music’s mission is to promote female inclusion in all aspects of the industry, to celebrate women who are already thriving in music, and, ultimately, to develop a pipeline for girls and young women to confidently get involved in music through mentorship and community.